 By the time this happens, China will be thankful that it invested so much into building its infrastructure and developing its cities to accommodate unprecedented urban growth.
 In the future, it is highly likely that China’s cities will no longer be following other models, but rather be the new standard by which cities in the developing world shape themselves.

-Adam Nathaniel Mayer is a Senior Project Architect at Cendes Architecture in their Chengdu office.
+Adam Nathaniel Mayer is a Project Designer at Cendes Architecture in their Chengdu office.